 Bridging ancient and recent history

-These traditional practices – from a time when fields were naturally organic and communities were economically independent – form the backbone of the Kinsterna’s philosophy today and that of its owners.
-With a dedicated drive to revive and strengthen age-old practices (harvesting, winemaking, knitting, fishing, baking, cooking, traditional building, etc.), the management has consciously gone to great lengths to ensure that the local community and the region benefit from this impressive model of sustainability.
+These traditional practices and occupations – from a time when communities were economically independent – lie at the heart of Kinsterna’s model of sustainability and of its owners’ philosophy and vision.
+With special emphasis on reviving and strengthening these ancient practices (harvesting grapes and making wine and tsipouro, gathering olives and producing olive oil, baking bread, making soap, weaving fabric on the traditional loom, etc.), the owners have consciously made great efforts to ensure that the local community and wider region will benefit from this impressive model of sustainability.

 Sustainability at a glance: